soreko/GooglePlayScraper/README.md

 Google Play App Store scraper

 ## Intro
-This application runs a service thats gets a package id and retrieves its email, title and icon, and outputs it to an output.txt file.
+This application runs a service thats gets a package id and retrieves its email, title and icon,  <br />
+and outputs it to an output.txt file.

-You can send a list of app IDs by running app_sender.exe.
+You can send a list of app IDs by running app_sender.